Distinguishable consequence of classical gravity on quantum matter

 \emph{Conclusion. }We have derived a natural and pathology-free theory of two quantized bodies interacting via classical gravity, and produced an experimentally testable implication of this theory that can distinguish whether gravity is classical or not.
 Testing this prediction calls for an experiment where two highly coherent massive oscillators are coupled to each other via gravity.
 Importantly, they do not need to be in superposition states \cite{Bose17,MarVed17}.
-Further, the experimental signatures are distinct from the effects of extraneous decoherence.

-Although it is only the Newtonian limit of a stochastic classical gravitational interaction that has been explicated here, the more fundamental question of producing a fully covariant generalization, or indeed, whether such a version is sensible, is outstanding. \Cref{eq:rhoGeneral} can conceivably be generalized to spacetimes foliated by spacelike surfaces, since the extension from the case of a fixed time coordinate to a general timelike coordinate is straightforward \cite{Schw51a}.
-Any further generalization --- for example, to elucidate the correct modification of general relativity beyond the semi-classical approximation, as achieved by \cref{eq:QuantumNewtonsLaw} for the Newtonian limit --- will require a conceptual leap.
+Further, the experimental signature in the cross-correlation of the motion of the two masses is a feature distinct from the effects of garden-variety decoherence: masses in close proximity to each other are susceptible to a host of nefarious near-field forces which cause decoherence described by \emph{local} Lindbladians of the form (no sum over $i$) $[\hat{x}_i,[\hat{x}_i,\hat{\rho}_Q]]/R^n$, for $n\geq 4$ --- importantly they do not cause joint (or correlated) decoherence as described by $\mathcal{L}_G$.
+Such joint decoherence can arise from a common third entity the masses may interact with; isolating from such interactions is the art of the experimentalist.
+But such careful experiments can falsify the premise that gravity is classical by hunting for the signatures we have derived.
+In this sense, the current proposal differs from bounding extraneous decoherence of a single massive body \cite{Oppenheim:2022xjr} or violation of an ``LOCC inequality'' \cite{Lami24}.